lilt/lilt-node/docs/JobsApi.md

 let apiInstance = new LiltNode.JobsApi();
 let opts = {
-  'isArchived': true // Boolean | Retrieves all jobs that are archived.
+  'isArchived': true, // Boolean | Retrieves all jobs that are archived.
+  'isDelivered': true, // Boolean | Retrieves all jobs that are delivered.
+  'offset': 56, // Number | Return jobs starting at the offset row.
+If not given the default offset will be 0.
+  'limit': 56 // Number | The maximum number of jobs to be returned.
+If not given the default limit will be 25.
 };
 apiInstance.retrieveAllJobs(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);